- • User Experience

 ” Bella was the best mistake ever.
 I didn’t look into her breed at all.
 I had seen other dog owners with poodles and I loved the way they looked.” – Joann Rodriguez, Bella’s owner (German Shepard / Labrador, Female / 8 yrs old)

-“I had no idea dachshunds were great guard dogs.
+“I had no idea dachshunds were such loyal dogs.
+Who knew?
 That’s a plus.
 The troubling part is that I didn’t know these types of breeds didn’t do well in cars.
 Often times she gets car sick.
 I wish I would have been able to know that beforehand.” – Nidia Valerio, Canella’s owner (Daschund, Female / 4 yrs old)

 “This makes so much sense.
 If I hide the dogs that are for sure not a good fit for me it would be a huge win for me.” – Jennifer.